What is Link Rot? How To Deal With It?

-Link rot, also known as link degradation.
-It affects every website at some time; how you monitor and respond to it is what makes all the difference?
+Link rot, also known as link decay or link degradation.
+It affects every website at some time; how you monitor and respond to it is what makes all the difference.

-While you may not currently have any broken links on your website, the older your material, the more likely it is that it may happen to you.
+While you may not currently have any broken links on your website, the older your content, the more likely it is that you will encounter them.

-In this post, we will look at what link rot is, how it impacts your website and perhaps your SEO, and how you can ensure that your site does not suffer as a result of it.
+In this post, we will explore what link rot is, its impact on your website and SEO, and how you can prevent your site from suffering as a result.

 What is Link Rot?